1970s South Bronx building fires: Planned shrinkage

-RAND Study
+RAND study

 Senator Daniel Moynihan, who authored the controversial and heavily-challenged Moynihan report in 1965.

-In the early 1970s, a RAND study examining the relation between city services and large city populations concluded that when services such as police and fire protection were withdrawn, the numbers of people in the neglected areas would decrease.
-This report built on existing prejudices established by reports such as the Moynihan Report, which argued that social issues facing black Americans were not systemic, but rather the result of black social and family organization in America.
+In the early 1970s, a RAND study examining the matter concluded that many of the alarms in the Bronx were simply arson or false alarms.
+In order to justify the goal of planned shrinkage, the report therefore painted these fires as a "social pathology".
+This ideological justification built on existing prejudices established by reports such as the Moynihan Report, which argued that social issues facing black Americans were not systemic, but rather the result of black social and family organization in America.

-The reports further shifted the blame onto individuals affected by policy, with the RAND report in particular suggesting that neighborhood fires were predominantly caused by arson, despite substantial evidence that arson was not a major cause.
-If arson was a primary cause, according to the RAND viewpoint, it did not make sense financially for the city to try to invest further funds to improve fire protection.
+The RAND report further accelerated the growing cultural trend of blaming individuals affected by policy for their poverty, rather than criticizing policies themselves.
+The RAND report in particular suggested that neighborhood fires were predominantly caused by socially- and ideologically-driven arson, despite substantial evidence that non landlord-driven arson was not the major cause.
+If arson was a primary cause, according to the RAND viewpoint, the city should not invest any further funds into improving fire protection.
 The RAND report allegedly influenced then-Senator Daniel Moynihan, author of the aforementioned report blaming minority groups for their financial circumstances.
-Moynihan used the report's findings to make recommendations for urban policy, arguing that arson was one of many social pathologies caused by large cities, and suggesting that a policy of "benign neglect" was the most appropriate response.
+Moynihan used the report's findings to make recommendations for urban policy, arguing that arson was one of many social pathologies caused by large cities, and suggested that a policy of "benign neglect" was the most appropriate response.